wtnbass/fuco/README.md

 ### useAttribute

-As same as `getAttribute`, but `useAttribute` updates the component when the value of the specified attribute changes.
+Same as `getAttribute`, but `useAttribute` updates the component when the value of the specified attribute changes.

 ```js
 defineElement("greet-element", () => {